-The U.S. Constitution in 5 Minutes
+The U.S. Constitution in Five Minutes

-The U.S. Constitution in 5 Minutes presents 59 essays on subjects central to the meaning and application of the U.S. Constitution.
+The U.S. Constitution in Five Minutes presents fifty-nine essays on subjects central to the meaning and application of the U.S. Constitution.
 Written by scholars, these essays cover origins; institutions, processes, and structural features; civil rights and liberties; and modes of interpretation and address common questions and misunderstandings about the Constitution, such as:

-Can the President start a war?
+• Can the president start a war?

-Does the Constitution protect hate speech?
+• Does the Constitution protect hate speech?

-Does the Second Amendment give everyone the right to have a gun?
+• Does the Second Amendment give everyone the right to have a gun?

-Does the Constitution protect non-citizens?
+• Does the Constitution protect noncitizens?

-How can we tell what the Constitution means?
+• How can we tell what the Constitution means?

-Published: Mar 1, 2023
+Published: Apr 11, 2023